 The first thing you should do when you have acquired a job in Denmark is to contact the Danish tax office SKAT.
-Everyone who works in Denmark must have a personal ID number.
-Read our CPR number article (the Danish personnummer or personal ID number) to get detailed guidance on how to get your CPR number as quickly as possible.
+Everyone who works in Denmark must have a personal ID number - CPR number.

 If your employer requests a CPR number from you in order to be able to draw up a contract of employment, you should explain that you need an employment contract to get a CPR number from SKAT.
 Your employer can print a preliminary contract for you, without your personal ID number, which you can then use when sending the CPR number application to SKAT.
 When you have received a CPR number, your employer can write the permanent contract with your new CPR number.

 2. YOUR EMPLOYMENT CONTRACT - WHAT IS INCLUDED?

 Your employer is obliged to inform you of agreements in the workplace, working hours, start times, holidays and termination of employment.
 If there is a trade union agreement, your employer must inform you of it.
 Many people working in Denmark are employed on the basis of the Danish funktionærloven.
 This works like a collective bargaining agreement and includes laws concerning the employment relationship with regard to, among other things, termination, sickness, parental leave, and competition and customer clauses.
 Please check with your employer whether you are employed under the funktionærloven.